Brandon Weeden: 2015 season

 Weeden began the season again as Romo's backup.
 During a Week 2 game against the Eagles, Romo fractured his clavicle and Weeden closed out the win.
 It was announced that Romo would be placed on short term IR, which left him designated to return November 22, and that Weeden would be the starter at quarterback.
 Even though he was preparing to be the starter, with owner Jerry Jones and head coach Jason Garrett commenting on his positive progress the Cowboys covered themselves by trading for Matt Cassel on September 22.
 Weeden started three games, completing 71 percent of his attempts for 666 yards and one touchdown with two interceptions, but lost all three games.
 On October 13, the Cowboys decided to bench him and instead play Cassel, who started four games (all losses).
 On November 17, Weeden was waived to make room for Romo, with the team deciding to keep Cassel as the main backup.

-Houston Texans
+Houston Texans (first stint)

 2015 season

 Weeden was claimed off waivers by the Houston Texans on November 18.
 He debuted with the team in a game against the Indianapolis Colts on December 20, leading the Texans to their first-ever victory in Indianapolis after starting quarterback T. J. Yates was injured.

 On December 27, Weeden made his first start with the Texans against the Tennessee Titans.
 He was 15–24 for 200 yards and 2 touchdowns, while also rushing for 11 yards and another score as the Texans won by a score of 34–6.
 The next week he returned to a backup role after Brian Hoyer (concussion) was cleared to play.
 Weeden was also Hoyer's backup for the Texans' 30–0 playoff loss to the Kansas City Chiefs.